Blair Parry-Okeden: Early life

 Parry-Okeden was born in 1950 in Honolulu, Hawaii, and educated there at La Pietra: Hawaii School for Girls, which was founded by her mother, Barbara Cox Anthony.
 She then studied to become a teacher.

 Parry-Okeden's grandfather James M. Cox founded the privately held media company Cox Enterprises.
 Her brother James C. Kennedy is the chairman, and her aunt, Anne Cox Chambers, is the largest shareholder and sits on the board.
 In 2007, following the death of her mother, Parry-Okeden inherited 25% of Cox Enterprises.
-She presently has no role at the company.
+She currently has no role at the company.

 Wealth

 Parry-Okeden first came to prominence in Australia in March 2009 when Forbes Asia assessed her net worth at A$7.0 billion.
 In January 2016, her net worth was assessed by Forbes at US$9.8 billion; and in 2019 her wealth was estimated at US$9.3 billion; however, she no longer appeared on the list of Australians by net worth due to her US citizenship.
-Her philanthropic interests include the Shore School, the University of Hawaii's Center on Aging, the Scone Grammar School, and Strathearn Village, a non-profit aged-care centre.
+She has given money to the Shore School, the University of Hawaii's Center on Aging, the Scone Grammar School, and Strathearn Village, a non-profit aged-care centre.